 Conclusion

-However, each university might calculate APS scores differently, so it is important to check the requirements of the universities and programmes you are interested in.
-By understanding how your grades convert into APS points, you can choose the right subjects and aim for the scores you need for your desired course.
-Whether you are looking at a Diploma, Bachelor’s degree, or a competitive programme, your APS score is a key part of your education journey.
-So, use this information to your advantage and take the necessary steps to meet the requirements and achieve your academic and career goals.
+However, each university may calculate APS scores differently, so it is essential to check the specific requirements of the programmes you are interested in.
+By understanding how your grades convert into APS points, you can focus on the right subjects and aim for the scores needed for your desired course.

 What is an APS score?